HazyResearch/meerkat/CONTRIBUTING.md

 You can specify a smaller set of tests in order to test only the feature you're working on.

-Mosaic uses `pytest` as a test runner only.
+Meerkat uses `pytest` as a test runner only.
 It doesn't use any `pytest`-specific features in the test suite itself.

 This means `unittest` is fully supported.
 Here's how to run tests with